Alfredcss/freestyle/README.md

 Angular CLI does not come with an end-to-end testing framework by default.
 You can choose one that suits your needs.

+## Deployment to Render

+This project is configured for deployment on Render.
+The deployment uses the following configuration:

+### Build Configuration

+- **Build Command**: `npm install && npm run build`
+- **Publish Directory**: `./dist/freestyle/browser`
+- **Environment**: Static Site

+### Render Configuration

+The project includes a `render.yaml` file that configures the deployment settings for Render.

+### Manual Deployment Steps

+1. Push your code to a Git repository (GitHub, GitLab, etc.)
+2. Connect your repository to Render
+3. Render will automatically detect the `render.yaml` configuration
+4. The build process will install dependencies and build the Angular application
+5. The static files will be served from the `dist/freestyle/browser` directory

+### Environment Variables

+- `NODE_ENV`: Set to `production` for optimized builds

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+For Render deployment documentation, visit [Render Documentation](https://render.com/docs).